junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean pauses, lowering the blade, but the killing look in his eyes doesn't recede.
 "I'll just tear your demonic ass from your human ass then."

-The words slip out without second thought, but the moment they reach his ears, they strike him like a awakening drumbeat, so loud that he startles himself and has to steady his step to not stumble.
+The words slip out without a second thought, but the moment they reach his ears, they strike him like an awakening drumbeat, so loud that he startles himself and has to steady his step to not stumble.

 *Separating the true form from the body.* Didn't Cas say his main problem was his true form being spliced into the body, that it's what made him giant and stuck in that in-between dimension?
 So what if there is a way to separate them for him, and put them back together right, like rebreaking a malunited bone for it to heal correctly after.